Last modified: August 8, 2014

 We take appropriate security measures to protect against unauthorized access to or unauthorized alteration, disclosure or destruction of data.
 We restrict access to personal information to APOS employees, contractors and agents who need to know that information in order to operate, develop or improve our services.
 These individuals are bound by confidentiality obligations and may be subject to discipline, including termination and criminal prosecution, if they fail to meet these obligations.

 When you use APOS services, we make good faith efforts to provide you with access to your personal information and either to correct this data if it is inaccurate or to delete such data at your request if it is not otherwise required to be retained by law or for legitimate business purposes.
 We ask individual users to identify themselves and the information requested to be accessed, corrected or removed before processing such requests, and we may decline to process requests that are unreasonably repetitive or systematic, require disproportionate technical effort, jeopardize the privacy of others, or would be extremely impractical (for instance, requests concerning information residing on backup tapes), or for which access is not otherwise required.
 In any case where we provide information access and correction, we perform this service free of charge, except if doing so would require a disproportionate effort.
 Some of our services have different procedures to access, correct or delete users’ personal information.

 When we receive formal written complaints, it is APOS’s policy to contact the complaining user regarding his or her concerns.
-We will cooperate with the appropriate regulatory authorities, including local data protection authorities, to resolve any complaints regarding the transfer of personal data that cannot be resolved between APOS and an individual.
+We will cooperate with the appropriate regulatory authorities to resolve any complaints regarding the transfer of personal data that cannot be resolved between APOS and an individual.